-It set out to change the personal narrative of TV’s LGBT+ characters and, from an early 2000s viewpoint, it may have succeeded in paving the way towards diversity and the depiction of lesbian relationships.
+It set out to change the personal narrative of TV’s LGBTQ+ characters and, from an early 2000s viewpoint, it may have succeeded in paving the way towards diversity and the depiction of lesbian relationships.
 Unfortunately, it failed on many counts to represent the audience it was supposedly relating its stories to.
 Rather than being captured from a female gaze, The L Word still very much fetishised its characters to attract a wider – in other words, heterosexual male – audience.

-In its pilot episode, we are introduced to Jenny Schecter (Mia Kirshner), a boding, Midwestern writer who has obviously never been exposed to Hollywood’s lavish scene and the LGBT+ community within.
+In its pilot episode, we are introduced to Jenny Schecter (Mia Kirshner), a boding, Midwestern writer who has obviously never been exposed to Hollywood’s lavish scene and the LGBTQ+ community within.
 She moves to LA to be with her fiancé Tim (Eric Mabius), but soon finds herself fascinated by their next-door neighbours, Bette (Jennifer Beals) and Tina (Laurel Holloman), a career-driven, biracial couple in the throes of starting their own family.

 Tina and Bette’s social circle mainly consists of openly lesbian and bisexual women including Alice (Leisha Hailey), Shane (Katherine Moennig) and Marina (Karina Lombard).
 On her first night in LA, Jenny plays peeping-tom when Shane and one of her latest conquests use Bette and Tina’s pool for a steamy sex session.
 Excited by the voyeuristic experience, she relays everything she has seen to Tim as a means of foreplay – Shane’s sex-life has essentially become a visual for the straight couple to get off on.